abe4x4/stock_picker/README.md

 - The total time taken for the screening.
 - A list of all stocks that matched the search criteria, including their Name, Symbol, Price, Volume, and Percentage of Increase.

-**Note on Performance:** By utilizing concurrent processing, the screening time has been significantly reduced.
+**Note on Performance and Rate Limiting:** By utilizing concurrent processing and a rate-limiting mechanism, the screening time has been significantly reduced while aiming to prevent "Too Many Requests" errors.
 However, screening a large number of stocks (potentially thousands) still takes time.
-Be mindful of potential rate limiting issues from data providers like Yahoo Finance and Google News, especially if you increase `MAX_WORKERS` significantly.
+If you continue to encounter rate limiting, consider increasing `RATE_LIMIT_DELAY` or decreasing `MAX_WORKERS` in `config.py`.

 ## Future Enhancements / To-Do List